 If You Do Not Receive Benefits, You Can:

-Use a my Social Security online account to get your Social Security Statement, to review:
+Use a my Social Securityy online account to get your Social Security Statement, to review:

 - Estimates of your retirement, disability, and survivors benefits;

 - The estimated Social Security and Medicare taxes you have paid.

 Use a my Social Security online account to: